 1.4 Technical Plenary

-The Technical Plenary is in charge of the technical activities.
-It is also responsible for the organization of the technical work organization and it can autonomously decide the creation of official sub groups.The chairmen of the technical plenary and its official sub groups can attend the Steering Committee.
+The Technical Plenary has total responsibility for the technical activities.
+It is also responsible for the organization of the technical work and it can autonomously decide the creation of sub groups.
+(Recommended to remove this sentence as it is more appropriate to be included in the WPD.
+If it is decided to retain this sentence, then need to clarify that chairs of TP and WGs do not have voting rights in the SC.)

 1.5 Machine-to-Machine Solution